odino/odino.github.com/source/_posts/2013-08-31-tips-and-tricks-for-you-service-oriented-architecture.markdown

 title: "Tips and Tricks for you Service-Oriented Architecture"
 date: 2013-08-31 19:05
 comments: true
-categories: [SOA, conference, talk, CakeFest]
+categories: [soa, conference, talk, cakefest]
 ---

 Today I gave the first of my 2 presentations scheduled for the